Here are links to some short and powerful Feldenkrais sessions on my main blog. Enjoy!

-While having some email conversations with Falk Feddersen, the man behind the wonderful Open ATM website, it occurred to me that I had never fully explained the meaning of the free feldenkrais movement, what it means to me personally, and to the work in general.
+While having some email conversations with fellow feldenkrais fans and practitioners, it occurred to me that I had never fully explained the meaning of the free feldenkrais movement, what it means to me personally, and to the work in general.
 Though I have begun giving away some of my work for free: The Feldenkrais Forty, my concept of free has very little to do with money.

 What does “Free Feldenkrais” mean?